mikke89/RmlUiDoc/pages/data_bindings/model.md

 Here, `MY_DATATYPES_LIBRARY_API` should follow the common idiom for [export macros](https://cmake.org/cmake/help/latest/module/GenerateExportHeader.html).
 Now make sure to include `my_data_types.hpp`{:.path} in all libraries that use any of these types for their data bindings.

+*Note:* Some compilers need the export macro on the declaration, and others need it on the definition.
+You may need to adjust the code accordingly, see [RmlUi#759](https://github.com/mikke89/RmlUi/pull/759#issuecomment-2832679164) and [fmt#2229](https://github.com/fmtlib/fmt/issues/2228) for more details.

 {% endraw %}